How Do You Decommission a Data Center?

 2. Perform migration: all activities are performed in accordance with the migration plan established in the previous phase.
 Certificates of migration are often published for compliance purposes.

-3. Establish decommission plan: ensuring decommissioning of the older IT equipment is executed while preserving critical data.
+3. Establish a data center decommission plan: ensuring decommissioning of the older IT equipment is executed while preserving critical data.
 For IT assets that can’t be reused, a plan for hardware reclamation or disposal is created.

-4. Decommissioning: execution of the decommission plan after it has been approved, decommission steps are completed in accordance with the approved plan.
+4. Data center decommissioning: execution of the decommission plan after it has been approved, decommission steps are completed in accordance with the approved plan.

 5. Evaluation and post-decommission review: reviews timelines for completion for each step.